thoufiqz55/thoufiqz55/README.md

 ### My Projects:

+#### Machine Learning to Predict if a car purchased at auction is a lemon ([View](https://jovian.com/zthoufiqz55/dont-get-kicked))

+- Cleaned & analyzed Don’t get Kicked dataset with 73k rows and 34 columns to predict Bad Buy
+- Trained Logistic models, random forests, decision tree using scikit learn
+- RandomForestClassifier performed better accuracy and with hyperparameter tuning achieved 89% on the validation dataset.

 #### Exploratory Data Analysis on FIFA 2022 World Cup Using Python: ([View](https://github.com/thoufiqz55/EDA))

 - Worked with FIFA 2022 dataset from Kaggle containing 23,921 Entries across 25 Features